-To keep yourself on track, you can set goals for your key metrics, and set a timeline for reevaluating your decision.
+To keep yourself on track, you can create goals for your key metrics and set a timeline for reevaluating your decision.
 Here’s how Jay and Lauren at Succuterra did exactly that.

 “Although we don't limit our ad spend to a certain budget, we definitely set specific goals in terms of return on advertising spend, or return on investment.
 Our target is a minimum return of 3:1, but it generally fluctuates between 3:1 and 5:1.”

-If their return on investment dipped below 3:1—that is, if they weren’t earning $3 for every $1 they spent on ads—it would be a clear sign it was time to reevaluate their ad spending.
+If Jay and Lauren’s financial return on investment dipped below 3:1—that is, if they weren’t earning $3 for every $1 they spent on ads—it would be a clear sign it was time to reevaluate their ad spending.

-With all these things to consider, there’s no one clear answer about whether it’s the right time to invest in your business, or what the best investment is for your specific business.
-It’ll always depend on your business’ finances, your personal finances, and your goals.
+With all these things to consider, there’s no one answer to whether it’s the right time to invest in your business, or what the best investment is for your specific business.
+It’ll always depend on your business finances, your personal finances, and your goals.

 But it also depends on you.

-If you’re happy with where your business is at and you aren’t particularly interested in scaling right now, that’s fine.
-Not every business needs to grow and scale, and you shouldn’t let internet-inspired FOMO convince you otherwise.
+If you’re happy with how your business is doing, and you aren’t particularly interested in scaling right now, that’s fine.
+Not every business needs to grow and scale, and you shouldn’t let FOMO convince you otherwise.